leggedrobotics-usp/HRI_IC2D/README.md

 - **Adaptive Extended Kalman Filter (EKF) with real-time noise covariance adaptation and smoothing**
 - **Monte Carlo (MC) method for parameter estimation**

-Sure!
-Here's a clean, clear rewrite of your repository structure section for the README:

----

 ## Repository Structure

 ```